 For those who want to dig deeper into the theory behind meditative practice, the Learn How to Meditate section offers information on benefits and basic assumptions.
 Stop, Breathe & Think can be added to Alexa for home and Slack for the workplace.
 Additionally, there's a large community for educators, with lesson ideas available for multiple grade levels.

-One of app's greatest strengths is its consistency.
-To begin each meditation, the same voice guides users through the same set of instruction, offering a helpful level of consistency as users try new meditations.
-The language throughout is simple without feeling condescending or mysterious, and its tone is neutral and inviting.
-Meditation can seem like something lofty and unapproachable, and this app demystifies that stereotype completely.
-This is most elegantly done on the main meditation page: whether the next meditation is "Kindness" or "Equanimity," the app offers a brief definition to give context and information about the meditation ahead.
+With Stop, Breathe & Think, the same voice guides kids through the same set of instructions, offering a helpful level of consistency as they try new meditations.
+The language throughout is simple without feeling condescending, and the tone is neutral and inviting.
+Meditation can sometimes seem lofty and unapproachable, but this app demystifies that stereotype completely.
+This is most elegantly achieved on the main meditation page: Whether it's about kindness or equanimity, the app offers a brief definition to give context and information about the meditation ahead.

 Kids can earn stickers for different types of achievements, from using a particular meditation several times to meditating for multiple days in a row.
 Just as meditation can address a range of needs, it's impressive to see that the stickers reward a range of positive meditation practices.
 It's also worth noting that the app has only a few rewards for simple practices and many more stickers for tasks that take days or weeks to earn.
 That's as much as a metaphor for the value of the app as anything else: There's great immediate value here, but the greatest rewards seem to arise from consistent, thoughtful use.